practicalli/spacemacs/source-control/magit/cherry-picking.md

 # Cherry Picking commits

-The main use of cherry picking it to copy one or more commits from one branch and apply them to another branch.

 Cherry Picking is a way to be specific about which commits from a branch are incorporated into another branch.
 Where as merging a branch into another would take the full commit history.

+`SPC g s` to open magit status provides the `A` Apply menu.

+`A` with the point on any commit (or with commits selected in a list) allows cherry picking from the related branch.

+A common use of cherry picking it to copy one or more commits from one branch and apply them to another branch.

 Cherry picking may also be used as part of a pull request process, rather than merging the pull request directly, avoiding any unintentional commits that may be part of that pull request.